 92 Marlborough became the home of their son and daughter-in-law, Joseph Brown Thomas, Jr., and Annie (Hill) Thomas.
 They previously had lived in the Chapel Station (Longwood) district of Brookline.
 He was associated with his father’s sugar refining business and later would become president of the company.

-The Thomases continued to live at 92 Marlborough during the 1890-1891 winter season, but moved thereafter to 19 Bay State Road.
+The Thomases continued to live at 92 Marlborough during the 1890-1891 winter season, but moved thereafter to 19 Bay State Road, which he purchased in March of 1891.
+In August of 1891, he purchased the stable at 347 Newbury, which he continued to own until 1894.

 During the 1891-1892 winter season, 92 Marlborough was the home of merchant George L. Snelling and his wife, Jane (Robinson) Snelling.
 During the previous season they had been lodgers at 121 Beacon.